 Confirm the source of your leads

-This might sound obvious, but make sure that the phone numbers you have are opted into hearing from you.
+This might sound obvious, but make sure that the phone numbers you have are opted in.

 Not only does this help you adhere to FTC guidelines, but consumers can easily report texts as spam.
 If they don’t really know who you even are, the likelihood of being reported as spam is that much higher.

 A best practice is to include the text “Reply STOP to opt out” in all your marketing messages.

 Whenever you receive an opt-out request: STOP, QUIT, UNSUBSCRIBE or more colorful responses to your messages, ensure the recipient is opted out.

 If you continue to send text messages to an opted out number this will cause carrier violations and may cause subsequent messages to get blocked.

 What about transactional messages?